Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

 Django comes with password reset functionality, but it is disabled by default.
 To use it you just have to make [an URL pattern to the view](https://docs.djangoproject.com/en/1.9/topics/auth/default/#using-the-views) so that the correct views become accessible.

 A user may request a reset email that contains a token to access a page with which he can reset his password.
+This page needs to check whether the token presented by the user is the same token that was sent out in the email.
+There are basically two ways to do this:

+* Generate a random token and store it in the database.
+When the user returns, check the token against the database.
+* Generate a token in a deterministic way.
+When the user returns, recreate the token and check both tokens against each other.

-The token consists of a hash of user properties.
+Django uses the second method.
+It creates a token that consists of a hash of user properties.
 It is not kept in the database.
 Instead, when the user visits the link in the email, the hash is recalculated and compared to the token in the link.
 The [implementation](https://github.com/django/django/blob/master/django/contrib/auth/tokens.py) for creating the token looks like this:

     def _make_token_with_timestamp(self, user, timestamp):
         # timestamp is number of days since 2001-1-1.
 Converted to